What Causes Food Intolerances?

 This is the simplest, most accessible way to test for SIBO5.
 People used to have to visit a specialist lab to carry out the test, but new technology means it’s now possible to use a SIBO test kit in your home.

 After a day of preparatory eating and a 12-hour fast, you drink a sugary solution.
-You then collect a sample of your breath by breathing into special tubes every 20 minutes for three hours.
+You then collect a sample of your breath by breathing into special tubes at timed intervals for 2.5 hours.
 You pop the tubes in the post, and a lab analyses your breath to determine whether you have SIBO or not.

 The SIBO breath test works on the principle that bacteria ferment carbohydrates and release gas as a by-product.
 Two of the gases they release are hydrogen and methane.